FAQ

 Glossary

-Also "Postprint"
+Also called "Postprint"

 In the context of Open Access (OA), the term APC stands for Article Processing Charge and indicates the financial contribution that authors or their institutions must pay to publish an article in an open access (gold) journal or to make the article available in open access in a hybrid journal.